 Sarah L. Weinberger-Litman

-TitleAssociate Professor of Psychology
+TitleAssociate Professor and Chair of Psychology

 Dr. Sarah L. Weinberger-Litman holds a PhD in Cognition, Brain and Behavior with a focus on Health Psychology, from the City University of New York.
 During graduate school, Sarah was a graduate teaching fellow at Brooklyn College where she first fell in love with teaching.
 After graduating she spent a year as Postdoctoral Fellow at the Icahn School of Medicine at Mount Sinai Hospital in the Department of Cancer Prevention and Control.
 At Mount Sinai, Sarah explored different interventions aimed at improving quality of life for cancer patients.
 Next, Sarah spent and additional two years as a Postdoctoral Fellow at the HealthCare Chaplaincy where she had an opportunity to expand her research on the role of religion and spirituality in health outcomes with an emphasis on disordered eating and addictive behaviors.